unxmaal/booterizer/README.md

   * I very much recommend using a host with two built-in interfaces, such as one WiFi and one Ethernet

-#### Installation of Prerequisite software for OS X (Host)
+#### Installation of Prerequisite software for macOS (Host)
-* Apple OS X has Brew - which can install Vagrant and VirtualBox for you from the command line with one command.
+* macOS has Brew - which can install Vagrant and VirtualBox for you from the command line with one command.
 * Install Brew following directions at their website here: https://brew.sh/

 * If you have brew installed you can install Vagrant, VB, and Ansible (Which will also install Python as a dependency):